mggg/GerryChain/docs/user/recom.rst

 And this time it works!

-frm: TODO:  Add code to display the frame to the above code...
+frm: TODO:  And indeed this works now (even though the first example worked when it was not supposed to...)

 A Real-World Example
 ====================